 Probiotics are strains of lactic acid bacteria that have been applied to the treatment of gastro-intestinal diseases and shown to improve the digestion of dairy products in sensitive populations.
 Even though probiotics have proved to possess beneficial effects on human health, once they are produced, their life span is usually reduced to a couple of hours.
 This situation occurs when bacteria stay in contact with water; for example, in their culture medium or exposed to the environment.
 To tackle this problem, several methods have been developed to reduce the negative effect of water and to extend the lifetime of probiotics.

 Freeze-drying is a method that can increase the lifetime of bacteria from a couple of hours to several months or even years.
 Freeze-drying helps to remove water using conditions that guarantee that most bacteria will survive the process.

-In my research, I explore aggressive freeze-drying conditions to attain long-term stability and an aesthetically appealing product, while considering the economics of the process.
-My research is focused on the development of aggressive freeze-drying protocols that achieve these goals using experimental and modelling techniques.
+In his research, Johnny Alfaro explores aggressive freeze-drying conditions to attain long-term stability and an aesthetically appealing product, while considering the economics of the process.
+His research is focused on the development of aggressive freeze-drying protocols that achieve these goals using experimental and modeling techniques.